More

 Three things I am particularly excited about and am anxious to see that will bring us closer to true interoperability, include the expansion of the role of the ONC (Office of the National Coordinator for Health IT) to become the Assistant Secretary for Technology Policy (ASTP), the increasing ability to segment data for privacy and security, and the federal governments focus on increasing interoperability throughout the department of health and human services, especially as it pertains to public health.

-Let’s look at the expanding role of the ONC to include data, technology and artificial intelligence under the purview of the National Coordinators office, now known as the ASTP.
-By bringing Data, Artificial intelligence and technology into the same organization, HSS is making a bold statement about their intentions to coordinate and streamline data and technology across the various Health and Human Services (HHS) organizations.
-This move ties back to priority 2 of their data strategy released in 2023, foster data sharing.
+Let’s look at the expanding role of the ONC to include data, technology, and artificial intelligence under the purview of the National Coordinators Office, now known as the ASTP.
+By bringing Data, Artificial intelligence, and technology into the same organization, HSS is making a bold statement about its intentions to coordinate and streamline data and technology across the various Health and Human Services (HHS) organizations.
+This move ties back to priority 2 of their data strategy released in 2023, which fosters data sharing.
 Consider this quote from the 2023 data strategy “However, more and easier data sharing could be unlocked through streamlined processes and the support to navigate complex requirements.
 Investment in foundational data sharing infrastructure will enable the Department to fully realize the potential of data sharing to further HHS’ mission while observing critical protections.”

 Finally, the latest proposed rule from the ONC, now ASTP is a clear statement that they intend to support the CDC in their data modernization efforts with significant advancements in certification criteria for public health, going so far as to propose that healthcare IT used in the public health IT space be certified to accept data being sent to them.
 The 7 (seven) new criteria for public health IT mirror the certification requirements (in place and proposed) found for certified vendors of health IT.
 These new public health-oriented criteria call for public health IT to be able to receive, validate, parse, and filter the data being sent by certified health IT systems.
 Combine these requirements with the bombshell release of the draft amendment to the Health and Human Services Acquisition Regulation that will require any health IT acquisition by any HHS agency to be certified to the ONC standards, or where certification criteria are not available, meet the latest standards for data sharing and you have a clear message that the federal government is modernizing its infrastructure and will be bolstering their ability to respond to public health emergencies, Use case B in the Data Strategy.